mkelehk/FTDI-245fifo-interface/README.md

 |        12        |     GPIO0      |   usb_gpio0 \*\*  (=0)    |
 |        13        |     GPIO1      |   usb_gpio1 \*\*  (=0)    |

-> **\*Note** : SIWU\_N and RESET\_N in the above table are actually always pulled to high (you can also see that they are assigned 1 in fpga_top.sv).
-Some boards directly use resistors to pull-up them without connecting them to the FPGA, in this case, you don't need to constrain these pins and simply comment out the statements related to them in fpga_top.sv.
+> **\*Note** : SIWU\_N and RESET\_N in the above table are actually always pulled to high (you can also see that they are assigned 1 in fpga_top_example_ft600.sv).
+Some boards directly use resistors to pull-up them without connecting them to the FPGA, in this case, you don't need to constrain these pins and simply comment out the statements related to them in fpga_top_example_ft600.sv.
 >
-> **\*\*Note** : WAKEUP\_N, GPIO0 and GPIO1 in the above table are actually always pulled to GND (you can also see that they are assigned 0 in fpga_top.sv).
-Some boards directly use resistors to pull-down them without connecting them to the FPGA, in this case, you don't need to constrain these pins and simply comment out the statements related to them in fpga_top.sv.
+> **\*\*Note** : WAKEUP\_N, GPIO0 and GPIO1 in the above table are actually always pulled to GND (you can also see that they are assigned 0 in fpga_top_example_ft600.sv).
+Some boards directly use resistors to pull-down them without connecting them to the FPGA, in this case, you don't need to constrain these pins and simply comment out the statements related to them in fpga_top_example_ft600.sv.

 If you want to draw the FT600 PCB by yourself, please refer to **Figure5**.